grantdavis303/commit_buddy_chrome_extension/README.md

 [See Commit Buddy in the Chrome Web Store](https://chromewebstore.google.com/detail/commit-buddy/jfidkngbdohmegijjkggecihaokmcgof?authuser=0&hl=en)

-A simple JavaScript tool that dynamically creates Git commit commands based on user input.
+Write and save Git commit commands from the browser.

 ## Local Setup